zhol0777/is-this-good/STABILIZERS.md

 Folk knowledge suggests that plate mount stabilizers aren’t “as good” as PCB mount stabilizers, but these can still sound perfectly fine if you’re willing to ignore some hater in your ear.

 - Recommended
+  - TX
+    - if you can find TX plate-mount stabilizers
   - Durock Plate Mount/Everglide Plate Mount
     - Decent for plate mounts in my experience with the all-black ones.
   - Gateron Plate Mount